Kristy Hill

-Kristy Hiria Hill (born 1 July 1979) is an association football player who represented New Zealand.
+Kristy Hiria Hill (born 1 July 1979) is a New Zealand footballer player who played as a defender for Three Kings United.

 Hill made her Football Ferns debut in a 1–0 win over Argentina on 16 June 2008 and was included in the New Zealand squad for the 2008 Summer Olympics, playing in one group game; a 0–4 loss to the United States.
 She was also part of the New Zealand squad at the 2012 Summer Olympics.